-But the SG and guitars like it obviously aren't superstrats, so what is the basic criteria we are looking for here?
-For that we only need to look at the classic Fender profile.
+But the SG and guitars like it obviously aren't superstrats, so what are the basic criteria we are looking for here?
+For that, we only need to look at the classic Fender profile.
 We're thinking of 25.5" scale guitars with a double-cutaway design and bolt-on neck.
 Tonewoods are a matter of preference, though historically the Strat has an alder body and maple neck.

 There have been many guitars throughout rock history that have all the earmarks but with a single-cutaway design similar to a Telecaster.
 Technically, I guess these are superteles, but they are so few in number I’d say we may as well lump them together.